ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin.md

 ## Using the features of the plugin

-Click on the below links to find information on the various capabilities that are facilitated by the IntelliJ Ballerina plugin for the development process.
+The below sections include information on the various capabilities that are facilitated by the IntelliJ Ballerina plugin for the development process.

 - [Running Ballerina programs](/learn/tools-ides/intellij-plugin/using-intellij-plugin-features#running-ballerina-programs)
 - [Debugging Ballerina programs](/learn/tools-ides/intellij-plugin/using-intellij-plugin-features#debugging-ballerina-programs)